O-rensa/esp_practice/fifth_project/README.md

 # _Sample project_
+## Using ADC to read data from Potentiometer Method 2
 (See the README.md file in the upper level 'examples' directory for more information about examples.)

 This is the simplest buildable example.
 The example is used by command `idf.py create-project`